mzuther/StempelWerk/README.md

 ```

 _Good file separators strike a balance between performance (brevity)
 and reliability (uniqueness).
-Please see the template examples to see
+Please see the example files to see them
-them in action._
+in action._

 ## Code of conduct